 Dr. Jennifer Le is Professor of Clinical Pharmacy at the University of California, San Diego Skaggs School of Pharmacy and Pharmaceutical Sciences.
 She received her Bachelors of Science in Biology from University of California, Los Angeles in 1995; PharmD from University of California, San Francisco in 2000; and Masters in Clinical Research from University of California, San Diego in 2012.
 As a board-certified pharmacotherapy specialist with added qualification in infectious diseases since 2007, Dr. Le has been involved in clinical pharmacy services in pediatric infectious diseases and patient-oriented research over 19 years.
 She is an invited member of the federal advisory board for the Food and Drug Administration’s (FDA) Antimicrobial Drugs Advisory Committee that makes official recommendations to FDA about safety and efficacy of antibiotics for use in the United States.
-She is also an advisory board member of the Asian Pacific Health Foundation; has also been a member of an NIH Special Emphasis Panel and participates in Scientific Review Groups; is an invited editorial board member for Pediatric Pharmacotherapy, Pharmacotherapy Journal, Pediatric Medicine and Infectious Diseases and Therapy Journal; and invited program reviewer for the national board certification programs through the American College of Clinical Pharmacy, including Self-Assessment Programs in Pediatrics (PedSAP), Ambulatory Care (ACSAP), and Pharmacotherapy (PSAP).
+She is also a member of Healthcare Patient Safety and Quality Improvement Research Study Section for the Agency for Healthcare Research and Quality (AHRQ); expert panel member for Pediatric ECMO Anticoagulation.
+CollaborativE (PEACE) Consensus Guidelines; an advisory board member of the Asian Pacific Health Foundation; has also been a member of an NIH Special Emphasis Panel and participates in Scientific Review Groups; is an invited editorial board member for Pediatric Pharmacotherapy, Pharmacotherapy Journal, Pediatric Medicine and Infectious Diseases and Therapy Journal; and invited program reviewer for the national board certification programs through the American College of Clinical Pharmacy, including Self-Assessment Programs in Pediatrics (PedSAP), Ambulatory Care (ACSAP), and Pharmacotherapy (PSAP).

 Education: B.S. in Biology (1995) UCLA; Pharm.D.
 (2000) UCSF; ASHP-accredited Residency in Pharmacy Practice (2001) Long Beach Memorial and Miller Children's Hospital; Board certification in pharmaceutical sciences with added qualification in infectious diseases (2007 & 2014) (BCPS-ID); APhA-certified in pharmacy-based immunization delivery (2008); MAS in Clinical Research (2012).